pydio/pydio-doc-admin-guide/5_access_controls/2_users_roles_groups.md

 #### Groups

-Groups are a convenient way to organise users hierarchicaly.
+Groups are a convenient way to organize users hierarchically.
 A group is defined by its path, for instance `/management/directors` and can be nested under another group.
 The unique identifier of a group is the last part of its path.

 When installing the application, a single default group is present: the `root` group that as a specific `/` path.
 The `root` group is the ancestor of all users and groups.